Rinne stops 31 shots, Predators beat Oilers 2-0

 NASHVILLE, Tenn.
+(AP) -- Pekka Rinne is on quite a streak against the Edmonton Oilers.

-(AP) -- Pekka Rinne stopped 31 shots for his 42nd career shutout, leading the Nashville Predators to a 2-0 victory over the Edmonton Oilers on Thursday night.
+Rinne stopped 31 shots for his 42nd career shutout, leading the Nashville Predators to a 2-0 victory over the Oilers on Thursday night.

+Rinne beat the Oilers for the eighth straight time - including three shutouts - and improved to 17-6-1 in his career against them.

+''It's funny how it goes sometime - you have a lot of success against one team and for me, it seems to be that team,'' Rinne said. ''I try not to pay attention to those things too much.
+Every time, it's a new game and a new challenge.
+This year, they have a totally different team and a lot of skill and talent in their group.''

 Viktor Arvidsson and Ryan Johansen each had a goal and an assist to help Nashville win for the second time in three games.